Cyanhead/scandiweb-junior-task-bunmi-oye/README.md

 JS deep cloning using the [structuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) method was my favorite thing to learn because prior to discovering it, I used the spread operator and struggled with bugs for a while in cart logic.

-For what it's worth, I want to mention that I only made my repo private after I was done with my initial submission.
-I later noticed that my repo had been cloned by multiple people.
-This broke my heart as I really worked hard on my cart logic and especially my "quick shop" implementation (as I thought it was unique).
-I hope this doesn't affect my chances.

 Thank you.